resonatehq-examples/example-kafka-worker-py/README.md

 ![RedPanda+Resonate component diagram](./static/redpanda+resonate-component-diagram.png)

 To illustrate these points, the Resonate Application Node in this example app pretends to be a tombstone cleanup processor.
 It pulls messages off a topic / queue, each message containing the ID of a tombstone that needs to be permanently deleted.
-We don't know the size (how many rows of data) of the tombstone, and the application simulates a random size.
+We don't know how much data is related the tombstone ID, so the application simulates a random amount.
 Once the operation is complete, and the tombstone data deleted, the application node puts a new message onto a different queue where we can assume some other processor would then take the next steps, perhaps notifying someone of deletion.

 ### Application flow details

-In this example we have a producer script (record_producer) which creates a set of messages, each containing a unique ID, and puts them onto a RedPanda topic / queue named "tombstones".
+In this example we have a producer script (record_producer) which creates a set of messages, each containing a unique ID, and puts the messages onto a RedPanda topic / queue named "tombstones".

 Then we have a consumer process (record_processor) which pulls messages off the tombstone topic / queue and simulates a batch deletion of data associated with the IDs.
-The application assumes that there is no way to know how much data there is to delete related to a tombstone ID.
+The application assumes that there is no way to know how much data there is to delete in relation to a tombstone ID.
 So the `delete()` function simulates the following:

 1. A 25% chance of encountering an error while deleting the rows.
 This is to showcase Resonate's automatic function execution retry feature.
 2. A 25% chance that any given batch deletion has deleted all remaining rows associated with the tombstone ID.